GiovanniTRA/SAVAGE/README.md

 python savage_only_vicious.py
 ```

-More instruction and functionalities coming in the following weeks!
+More instruction and functionalities coming in the next few weeks!